 Sano was plummeting towards the earth, and he didn't even have time to contemplate what that meant for him.
 It was pandemonium below in the camp.
 The Malicious Wind roved over it like a twister, snatching up boulders, hurling tents away.
 The people would have received the same fate had they not been sheltered by great bulwarks of earth.

 Sano entered the area infected by the Malicious Wind, and he felt like he was going to be torn to pieces by the conflicting directions of the surrounding forces.
-He shut his eyes, and crossed his arms over his head.
+He shut his eyes, and covered his head with his arm.
 Sano smacked into something meaty.
 He endured a momentary painful tug, and then he was in the safety of one of the earthen covers.
 When Sano opened his eyes, he found Danihon crouched beside him.
 Aklin and Lord Matiban were with them, reinforcing the mound of earth with magic.

 The wind batting their wall weakened and soon, ceased altogether.
 The men gave each other suspicious glances, and one by one they poked their heads over the wall.
 The reach of the Wind was shrinking.
 It seemed to be pulling into itself, leaving behind an outer circle of wreckage.
 The Wind became a skinny, spinning tunnel, and just when Sano thought it would explode, it did just the opposite.
 It compressed into a small whizzing ball, and completely fizzled out.